kyma-incubator/reconciler/README.md

 ## 8.3 Monitoring

+Monitoring is only required when running in Microservice mode.
+As the reconciler is deployed in KCP landscapes, the available Kyma observability stack in KCP will be used.

+[Custom metrics](https://github.com/kyma-project/community/tree/main/concepts/observability-custom-metrics) will be exposed to the central Prometheus monitoring system.

 # 9. Architecture Decisions

 ## 9.1 Relational database as central storage

+[Postgres](https://www.postgresql.org/) is already used in KCP by other services (KEB and provisioner).

+To avoid adding another storage system, the storage layer of the reconciler will also use Postgres as RDBMS.

 ## 9.2 Tasks triggered in intervals

+Modules in the reconicler architecture are decoupled units with particular responsibilities respectively task(s).

+Each module has to perform its task regularly and will, for the beginning, be triggered in intervals (using [Go Tickers](https://gobyexample.com/tickers)).

+In a later evolution stage, these time based triggers will be replaced by an event-driven approach: a module will be called just in time when it has to perform its task.

 ## 9.3 Pre-requisite components

+In Kyma 1 was agreed that particular components will be installed first (so called `pre-requisites`).
+A common Kyma component can expect that these pre-requisites are available when it gets deployed.
+To avoid bigger refactorings of existing Kyma components, the reconciler takes care that these pre-requisites are still supported in Kyma 2.
+The reconciler installs pre-requisites before common Kyma components will be deployed.

+Pre-requisites are:

+* CRDs
+* Cluster essential component
+* Istio component
+* Certificates

+The list of pre-components is defined in the [reconciler configuration](https://github.com/kyma-incubator/reconciler/blob/main/configs/reconciler.yaml#L41-L42).

 ## 9.4 Software layers